 Dr. Flisser is a peer reviewer for the International Journal of Gynecology and Obstetrics and Fertility and Sterility and has an extensive bibliography of publications and presentations, including critical evaluations of IVF treatment techniques and the use of ultrasonography in IVF.
 Dr. Flisser has lectured extensively, including topics such as Twinning in IVF and the advantages of extended embryo culture.

 Dr. Flisser is Board Certified in Reproductive Endocrinology & Infertility and in Obstetrics & Gynecology.
 He is a Fellow of the American College of Obstetricians and Gynecologists, and a member of the American Society for Reproductive Medicine (ASRM) and the Society for Reproductive Endocrinology and Infertility (SREI).
-He is also a member of the Nassau County Obstetrics and Gynecology Society and the New York-Metropolitan Embryologist Society.
+He is also a member of the New York-Metropolitan Embryologist Society.
 His professional interests include reproductive surgery, in vitro fertilization and oocyte donation.
-He sees patients in the New York and Long Island offices and also serves RMA-NY as the medical director for the Long Island site.
+He sees patients in the New York Eastside office.
 Dr. Flisser is an Assistant Clinical Professor in the Department of Obstetrics, Gynecology and Reproductive Science at the Icahn School of Medicine of the Mount Sinai Medical Center and also has admitting privileges at Lenox Hill Hospital in Manhattan and Winthrop University Hospital in Mineola, New York.

 to receive all the latest News, Events & MORE!